Library prep protocols

 Results

 Figure 2.
-Mean library yield for DNA processed on Myra vs. manual preparation
+Mean library yield for DNA processed on Myra vs. manual preparation.

 The Myra liquid handling system comes with a comprehensive list of accessories, supporting most tubes and plates available on the market.